Photo of Denali Peak taken on site by Liza McElroy - Website Design and Logo Designs by Svend Design

-There is a growing consensus, we think, that the time for context-based sustainability (CBS) in corporate sustainability management may have finally come.
+There is a growing consensus, we think, that the time for context-based sustainability (CBS) in corporate sustainability management has finally come.
 And none too soon, mind you.
-After all, the concept has been firmly ensconced in the Global Reporting Initiative’s guidelines for sustainability measurement and reporting for more than a decade now, and is also featured in the proposed standard for Sustainability Ratings.
+After all, the concept has been firmly ensconced in the Global Reporting Initiative’s guidelines for sustainability measurement and reporting for more than a decade now.
+On top of that, it is now featured in the new IIRC standard for Integrated Reporting, and also the GISR standard for Sustainability Ratings.
 What exactly is CBS, though?

-Very simply, CBS is an approach for measuring, managing and reporting the sustainability performance of organizations that takes contextually relevant social, economic and environmental limits and thresholds explicitly into account.
-In this regard, CBS differs from conventional (i.e., relative and absolute) measures, in that it reports impacts on vital resources in the world relative to norms, standards or thresholds for what such impacts would have to be in order to be sustainable.
+Very simply, CBS is an approach for measuring, managing and reporting the sustainability performance of organizations that takes contextually relevant social, economic and environmental limits and demands explicitly into account.
+In this regard, CBS differs from conventional (i.e., absolute and intensity) measures, in that it reports impacts on vital resources in the world relative to norms, standards or thresholds for what such impacts would have to be in order to be sustainable.
 In other words, CBS takes sustainability literally!

 For a more formal definition of sustainability context, click here